joeapodaca/apestogetherstrong/README.md

 ## Overview

-The aim of this project is to see if the COVID-19 numbers had an several impact in stock prices.
-Does the prices goes Up or Goes down due to the increases or decreases of hospitalized?
+The aim of this project is to see if the COVID-19 numbers had an several impact in stock market.
+Does the stock market goes Up or Goes down due to the increases or decreases of hospitalized?

-As a first draft machine learning model, Random Forest has been selected.

-Models: Decision trees, Random Forest, Logistic Regression
+Model: Random_Forest

 Source data; KAGGLE: https://www.kaggle.com/nroll12/us-equity-market-covid19 "How has the U.S. Stock market been impacted by Covid-19?"